-Administration of PLASMA-LYTE 148 Injection (Multiple Electrolytes Injection, Type 1, USP) to patients treated concomitantly with drugs associated with sodium and fluid retention may increase the risk of hypernatremia and volume overload.
-Avoid use of PLASMA-LYTE 148 Injection (Multiple Electrolytes Injection, Type 1, USP) in patients receiving such products, such as corticosteroids or corticotropin.
+Administration of PLASMA-LYTE A Injection pH 7.4 (Multiple Electrolytes Injection, Type 1, USP) to patients treated concomitantly with drugs associated with sodium and fluid retention, may increase the risk of hypernatremia and volume overload.
+Avoid use of PLASMA-LYTE A Injection pH 7.4 (Multiple Electrolytes Injection, Type 1, USP) in patients receiving such products, such as corticosteroids or corticotropin.
 If use cannot be avoided, monitor serum electrolytes, fluid balance and acid-base balance.